 Mission Australia works side by side with our corporate partners, creating multi-layered, strategic relationships.
 Our corporate partners and their employees give their time, money, expertise and energy.

 Learn more about our Corporate Partnerships

 Mission Australia also enjoys strong support from trusts and foundations, including the Sir David Martin Foundation.
 By working with us, our partners have the opportunity to bring about positive change in local communities and across the nation.

 Thousands of generous individuals provide vital support to the work of Mission Australia through regular monthly gifts, donating to our appeals, one-off gifts and support for community fundraising events.We thank each and every one of them.
 We are committed to stewardship of the gifts we receive and are always looking to ensure our partner’s contributions- financial or otherwise – make the maximum impact.

 Learn more about how you can support Mission Australia

 Mission Australia works hard to ensure that we make the most of every dollar we receive – be it from government, individual supporters, corporate partners or philanthropic foundations.
 The funding required for specific Mission Australia services is determined at the beginning of each financial year.
 Surpluses in any part of our organisation are put into services with limited funds or are held in trust to ensure the program’s longevity.

 Mission Australia’s structure ensures we don’t rely on a single income source and can add value to government-funded services by making the best use of our existing resources, knowledge and partnerships.
 By prudently managing costs and providing operational support from a central National Office, we are able to maximise the funds that go directly towards helping people in need.

-In 2015 more than 91% of Mission Australia’s income went towards delivering services that support Australians in need to move towards independence.
+In 2020, 88.0% of Mission Australia’s income went towards delivering services that support Australians in need to move towards independence.

 For more detail on how we use our funds, read our Annual and Financial Reports.